luyiyun/mmAAVI/readme.md

    mamba env create -f ./environments/env_mmAAVI_hist.yaml
    ```

-2. Add the source code of mmAAVI into the seach paths.
+2. Add the source code of mmAAVI into the seach paths and import the used functions.

    ```python
    import sys